-Requirements for the Master of Science Degree in Computational Mathematics, Science, and Engineering
+Requirements for the Master of Science Degree in Computational Mathematics, Science, and Engineering monte for Poth Dlan Λ and Dlan D

 A total of 30 credits is required for the degree under either Plan A (with thesis) or Plan B (without thesis).
 The student's program of study must be approved by the student's guidance committee and must meet the requirements specified below.